cloudtoid/gateway-core/README.md

 > As per the above, GatewayCore omits the protocol for HTTP requests and responses.

 The Via header is included by default on both the request to the proxied server and the response to the client.
-You can change this behavior using `ignoreVia` as shown below:
+You can change this behavior using `skipVia` as shown below:

 ```json
 {